 - Lunch at Hotel Alma

-After checking out of Hotel Yöpuu, we drive west towards Seinäjoki with a stop on the way in Petäjävesi, where the Petäjavesi Old Church is located.
+This morning we drive west towards Seinäjoki with a stop on the way in Petäjävesi, where the UNESCO World Heritage Old Church is located.
 Built in the 1760s for a small Lutheran parish, it was the town’s main church until 1879 when the new church was built.
 From the time when the new church started to be used, the old church was completely abandoned and consequently its preservation was ensured due to minimal interference from heating systems and other modifications.
-In the 1920s, the church was noted by Austrian art historian for its architectural and historical value.
-Features of the church include the steep pitched roof recalling the Gothic tradition, the interior’s hand-carved log surfaces with their silky patina and the silvery sheen on the seasoned walls, the elaborately carved pulpit, pews, chandeliers, and galleries with balustrades, which are entirely the work of local craftsmen and artists.
+Features of the Petäjävesi Old Church include the steep pitched roof recalling the Gothic tradition, the interior’s hand-carved log surfaces with their silky patina and the silvery sheen on the seasoned walls, the elaborately carved pulpit, pews, chandeliers, and galleries with balustrades, which are entirely the work of local craftsmen and artists.

-Upon arrival in Seinäjoki, we enjoy a nice lunch at Hotel Alma.
+Upon arrival in Seinäjoki, we enjoy lunch at Hotel Alma.
 This refurbished building, just over a century old, was formerly a meeting point for railroad workers.
 Standing on the Hotel’s terrace, you can view the famous silhouette of Lakeuden Risti, a modern church designed by Alvar Aalto.
-(Overnight Seinäjoki) BL

 Turku - 2 nights

-Day 10: Thursday 12 September, Seinäjoki – Noormarkku – Turku
+Day 10: Thursday 12 September, Seinäjoki — Noormarkku — Rauma — Turku

 - Villa Mairea: guided tour

 A scenic drive through the sparsely populated Noormarkku region brings us to Villa Mairea, an Alvar Aalto masterpiece of 20th-century architectural design.
-This villa is representative of the stage in Aalto’s career when he was moving from reduced functionalism to more organic but modern architectural expression in the late 1930s and was built for Maire and Harry Gullichsen, a wealthy and open-minded couple who were friends of Aalto and supporters of art and experimental design.
-The couple was so supportive of modern design, that whilst the early stages of the building were being completed, they were convinced by Aalto to accept a hurried new project that was based on the concept of a continuous 250 square metre living space.
+This villa is representative of the stage in Aalto’s career when he was moving from reduced functionalism to more organic but modern architectural expression in the late 1930s.
+It was built for Maire and Harry Gullichsen, a wealthy and open-minded couple, friends of Aalto.
+The couple was so supportive of Aalto’s modern design, that whilst the early stages of the building were being completed, they were convinced by Aalto to accept a hurried new project that was based on the concept of a continuous 250-square-metre living space, intended to resemble the limitless space of nature.
 This would accommodate all the collective functions of the house as well as the owner’s art collections.
-The open living space design was intended to resemble the limitless space of nature.
-Our guided tour of Villa Mairea is a wonderful addition to the itinerary and participants will be able to see the interior of the house and surrounding grounds.(Overnight Turku) B

 - Guided tour of Paimio Sanatoriuum